Roborock S4 Max Review

 Our Analysis and Test Results

 The Roborock S4 Max is the best all-around robot vacuum we've tested.
 It consistently performed incredibly well across all of our performance tests, setting itself apart from the majority of models we tested.
 Amazingly, it is also one of the more affordable models we tested and, in our opinion, the best overall value in robot vacuums today.
-Check out our robot vacuums review to see how well it stacks up to other models.
+Check out our best robot vacuums review to see how well it stacks up to other models.

 To determine scores for each robot vacuum and identify whether a model deserves special merit, we researched the most highly rated robots, purchased the most promising, then scored their respective performances in six sets of head-to-head challenges.